mkorthof/vagrant-kubernetes/README.md

 ## Download

 * __[VirtualBox](https://www.virtualbox.org/)__
-  - Install this to run virtual machines on your local Mac or PC.
+  - Install this to run virtual machines on your local Mac or Windows PC.

 * __[Vagrant](https://www.vagrantup.com/)__
   - Install this to allow quick and easy setup of the virtual machines we will be using in this article.